BenjaminPlanterose/UMtools/README.md

 # About the tutorial

 With this tutorial we aim to increase the technical accesibility of the technology.
+We cover topics for which information is hard to find such as the Beadchip technology, control probes, the content of the IDAT file, as well as how to extract all of this information from an example dataset at GEO.
+In addition, we provide a summary of all the tools available at UMtools.

-Do not attempt to run the following code without at least 8GB of RAM.
-Working with fluorescence intensities involves large matrices.
-To avoid issues, we recommend to always monitor resources via htop:
+However, make sure to have at least 8GB of RAM available.
+Working with fluorescence intensities involves large matrices, meaning heavy RAM usage.
+To avoid any issues, we recommend to always monitor resources via htop if working from a Linux machine:

 ```bash
 sudo apt-get install htop
 htop
 ```

-Also, when deleting large objects in R, you may call the garbage collector to quickly repurpose RAM memory:
+Also, when deleting large objects in R, you may call the garbage collector to quickly repurpose RAM:

 ```r
 help(gc)